Suspect in Denver shootings wrote books previewing attacks - NewsBreak

 DENVER (AP) — A man accused of killing five people in a rampage in Denver is believed to have written fictional books self-published online that named some of his real-life victims and described similar attacks.

-The writings are part of the investigation into what led Lyndon James McLeod to carry out the shootings, which took place in less than an hour Monday at several locations around the metro area, Denver police spokesman Doug Schepman said Wednesday.
+The writings are part of the investigation into what led the suspect to carry out the shootings, which took place in less than an hour Monday at several locations around the metro area, Denver police spokesman Doug Schepman said Wednesday.

-McLeod, 47, knew most of the people he shot through business or personal relationships, police have said.
+The suspect, age 47, knew most of the people he shot through business or personal relationships, police have said.
 Four of the people who were shot were attacked at tattoo shops.
-In addition to those killed, two other people were wounded, including a police officer who shot and killed McLeod after being hit.
+In addition to those killed, two other people were wounded, including a police officer who shot and killed him after being hit.

 In the first novel, written under a pen name of Roman McClay, a character named Lyndon stalks a poker party held by a character named “Michael Swinyard” and gains access to a building near Cheesman Park by posing as a police officer.
 He then fatally shoots everyone at the party and robs them before fleeing with his dog in a van.

-Note: This story has been corrected to change the spelling of Danny Scofield’s last name.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.